cvmfs/doc-cvmfs/cpt-repo.rst

 When a client accesses a repository, it has to download the file catalog first and then it downloads the files as they are opened.
 A single file catalog for an entire repository can quickly become large and impractical.
-Also, clients typically do not need all of the repository’s meta-data at the same time.
+Also, clients typically do not need all of the repository's meta-data at the same time.
 For instance, clients using software release 1.0 do not need to know about the contents of software release 2.0.